solid/team/tasks/manage-social-media.md

 The team may open or close social media accounts by a majority vote at a Solid Team meeting.

-Members are tasked with updating and admining the various Social Media accounts, enforcing the Code of Conduct when necessary, and posting content.
+Members are tasked with updating and administering the various Social Media accounts, enforcing the Code of Conduct when necessary, and posting content.

 ## Accounts